Am I the only one feeling sorry for Brooklyn Beckham?

 And yet, when I read the now-viral statement in which Brooklyn eviscerates his “controlling” family, I found myself feeling rather sorry for the guy.
 Not because I think he’s had a particularly rough ride.
 I don’t even think it was a particularly good takedown, not least because it felt a little unfairly aimed at his mother.
 I just feel sad for him, because once you take away all of the money, fame, and power, it’s fundamentally a story about a young, slightly directionless man becoming estranged from his family unit – a move that will almost certainly only hurt and isolate him in the long run.

 Let’s backtrack a little.
-On Monday evening, Brooklyn posted an Instagram Story that had been months in the making; one that finally addressed the speculation surrounding his fractious relationship with his family.
-“I have been silent for years and made every effort to keep these matters private,” Beckham told his 16 million followers in a written statement.
+On Monday evening, Brooklyn posted a story on Instagram that had been months in the making; one that finally addressed the speculation surrounding his fractious relationship with his family.
+“I have been silent for years and made every effort to keep these matters private,” Brooklyn told his 16 million followers in a written statement.
 “I do not want to reconcile with my family.
-I’m not being controlled; I’m standing up for myself for the first time in my life.”
+I’m not being controlled, I’m standing up for myself for the first time in my life.”

 He went on to make a series of brutal allegations against his family, accusing them of spreading “countless lies in the media”, as well as attempting to derail his wedding to Nicola Peltz.
 Most memorably, Beckham accused his mother of “hijacking” their first dance at his wedding, claiming that when he was called to the stage, “my mum was waiting to dance with me” instead of his wife and “danced very inappropriately on me in front of everyone”.